Great Theorists in the Rhetoric of Political and Legal Theory – Great Theorists in Legal and Political Rhetoric

 This course explores the development of one or two theorists on an important theme or issue, with close readings of major texts as well as attention to important commentators.

-Note: students who are enrolled and do not attend will be dropped in favor of students who do attend.
+NOTE: attendance the first 2 weeks is required.
+Enrolled students who do not attend will be dropped in favor of those who do.